 Former Chairman and CEO, MTV Networks

-Judy McGrath is a veteran of Viacom Media Networks, where she oversaw the management and global operations of the company's multi-platform portfolio of brands.
-As one of the original launch team members for MTV, McGrath was elevated to Chairwoman and CEO, responsible for the creative and business direction of all the company networks, including MTV, Nickelodeon, Comedy Central, VH1, CMT, Paramount TV, TV Land, LOGO and Nick At Nite.
+Judy McGrath is a veteran of Viacom Media Networks, a collection of beloved brands known for their inventiveness.
+As one of the original launch team members for MTV, McGrath was part of the small team who created the identity and personality of the MTV brand.
+She was ultimately elevated to Chairwoman and CEO, responsible for the creative and business direction of the company networks, including MTV, Nickelodeon, Comedy Central, VH1, CMT, Paramount TV, TV Land, LOGO and Nick At Nite.

-After decades at Viacom, McGrath left to form a joint venture digital content studio with Sony Music, called Astronauts Wanted: No Experience Necessary.
+After decades at Viacom, McGrath left to form a joint venture digital content studio with Sony Music Entertainment, called Astronauts Wanted: No Experience Necessary.
 While at Astronauts, McGrath and her team delivered a movie starring Lily Singh to YouTube, and gave Nora Lum, aka Awkwafina, her first series, called TAWK, in partnership with Verizon.
 Astronauts Wanted is now owned by Sony Pictures Entertainment.
-McGrath is currently advising the Group Nine Media brands, including NowThis, Thrillist, Seeker and The DoDo.
+McGrath has been an advisor to Group Nine Media and VICE.

 The Emmy award-winning McGrath began her career at Conde Nast Publications as a writer for several of their magazines prior to joining MTV.
-She is on the boards of Amazon, Group Nine Media, VICE, The Global Poverty Project and The Rock and Roll Hall of Fame.
+She is on the boards of Amazon and The Rock and Roll Hall of Fame.

 Last Updated: January 2020